San Antonio Federal Drug Charges Lawyer.

 |Phencyclidine (PCP) (Angel Dust)||100 grams or more||10 years||Life|

 |Lysergic Acid Diethylamide (LSD)||10 grams or more||10 years||Life|

 |Methamphetamine||50 grams or more of Meth Actual (pure)|

 500 grams or more of Meth (mixture)

-Judges can give defendants jail time below the mandatory minimum in two situations.
-Namely, if a defendant qualifies for “safety-valve,”or provides the government with “substantial assistance.”
+Judges can give people jail time below the mandatory minimum in two situations.
+Namely, if a person qualifies for “safety-valve,”or if he provides the government with “substantial assistance.”

 5K1.1 Motions (Substantial Assistance).